Tuesday, December 25, 2018

 DM: Nicola Berti

-Berti started his career as a seventeen-year-old with Parma under manager Arrigo Sacchi.
+Nicola Berti started his career as a seventeen-year-old with Parma under manager Arrigo Sacchi.
 After three seasons at Fiorentina he was signed by Internazionale in 1988 where he formed a notable midfield partnership with Lothar Matthäus, and was part of a team which won the 1988–89 record breaking Scudetto.
 He also won two UEFA Cups.
-At the international level, he earned 39 caps. he appeared in both 1990 and 1994 World Cup Finals.
+At the international level, he earned 39 caps between 1988 and 1995 for Italy.
+He appeared in both 1990 and 1994 World Cup Finals.

 Nicola Berti

 Gabriele Oriali was the starting defensive midfielder at the 1982 World Cup Finals in Spain.
-He also participated in Euro 1980.
+He also participated in European Championship in 1980.
 For Italy, he had 28 caps between 1978 and 1983.
 He was a great destroyer at his time.
-He played mainly for Inter Milan, but also with Fiorentina.
+He played mainly for Inter Milan between 1970 and 1983, but also with Fiorentina between 1983 and 1987.
 He won two scudettos and two Italian Cups with Inter Milan.

 Born in Milan, Aldo Campatelli made his debut with Inter Milan at the age of 17 in 1939.
 He played with them until 1950.
 He won two Serie A titles with Inter Milan before the war as their captain.
 From 1950 to 1953, he played with Bologna.
 He was capped 7 times between 1939 and 1950, and a member of the 1950 World Cup team.